Love, Compassion, Tolerance and Forgiveness to Myself and all Others.

 What was it about this place?
 How perfect it was.
 Why was I being shaken to the core?
 How did this day turn from being a historian, entertainer, driver, personality, geologist etc. to simply shutting my mouth and connecting to nature?
 It was rejuvenating and healing at the same time, but still, I couldn’t explain why.
 Was this a Holy place of some kind?
 I suppose all places are in one way or another, but I’d like to return here again.

 So I did, but not with tours.
 I returned by myself and another with an unexpected friend.
-Pathways Spiritual Sanctuary changed from green to golden during this time, with the last visit in 2020 being in September.
+Pathways Spiritual Sanctuary changed from green to gold during this time, with the last visit in 2020 being in September.
 The colors were outstanding.
 The yellow Aspen contrasted with the Ponderosa Pine, like islands in the massive green landscape.
 Each visit was special, and I returned with an inward reflection I never saw before.

 The next year I return.
 Conducting tours on my own, I feel a bit like the Spokane Kid of Keystone.
 The Northern Black Hills are my favorite place to be, yet it’s the least popular for visitors to choose.
 During the summer I brought a few curious people here, who enjoyed every moment.
 I have no words, but from what my eyes have seen.
 I let the viewer experience it in their own way because I believe we are all brought here for our own reasons.
 Now that I’m at the end of another season, I’d like to first express my gratitude for the success I’ve experienced in the Black Hills, the kind people, and for Gods remarkable creation in Southwestern South Dakota.